 This is a follow up story for The Disruptors.
-If you're interested in reading how they got started, published over 1 year ago, check it out here.
+If you're interested in reading how they got started, published about 4 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hi guys!
 My name is Matt Ward, and I’m a sci-fi author, entrepreneur and startup advisor/CEO coach, and futurist podcast host of Disruptors.FM.
 If you couldn’t tell, I’m interested in the future, a little ADD and hoping to leave the world a better place.

 I’ve built and sold 7-figure businesses, coached 1000s others to do likewise, and been a burned-out founder who built himself a shitty job.

 Tell us about what you’ve been up to!
 Has the business been growing?

 The Disruptors podcast has been growing strong and transitioning to a more startup and social entrepreneurship focus, highlighting triple-bottom-line businesses, founders and innovations focused on improving the world (more so than simply incredible tech).

 Set goals, realistic ones, and don’t hate yourself if you fail to hit them.